keyplate/static-site-generator/README.md

 # Static Site Generator

 This project is a simple static site generator that compiles static .html pages from .md (Markdown) files.
-Also as a side quest for me it was build without statndard build tools like maven or gradle:)
+Also as a side quest for me it was built without statndard build tools like maven or gradle:)

 ## Build